Skip to main content

 Incentives were designed to stimulate change.
 Regulation is designed to sustain it.

-As infrastructure, taxation and planning frameworks evolve, the key will be ensuring that electric driving remains practical, affordable and straightforward for households and businesses alike.
+As infrastructure, taxation and planning frameworks evolve, and as we move closer to 2030, the key will be ensuring that electric driving remains practical, affordable and straightforward for households and businesses alike.

 Because the long-term goal hasn't changed: a cleaner transport system that works for everyone.
 Wherever you park and however you charge.